-- Administer complex, technical, and sensitive engineering, construction, and related programs in an independent and cooperative manner. - > Recommend and implement goals, objectives, and practices for providing effective and efficient services. - > Evaluate and develop improvements in operations, procedures, policies, or methods. - Research, analyze, and evaluate new service delivery methods, procedures, and techniques. - ➤ Interpret and explain engineering and construction projects and programs to the general public; identify and respond to issues and concerns of the public, District staff, Board of Directors, and other boards and commissions. - > Develop, track, and manage project budgets. - Assess, monitor, and report environmental impact on and of various District programs and services. - Conduct complex research projects, evaluate alternatives, and make sound recommendations. - Read, interpret, apply, and explain technical written material and complex Federal, State, and local policies, procedures, laws, regulations, ordinances, and District policies and procedures. - Effectively represent the department and the District in meetings with governmental agencies, community groups, and various business, professional, and regulatory organizations and individuals. - > Coordinate assigned activities with other District departments and agencies as required. - Direct the work of contract consultants. - ➤ Prepare and present clear, concise, and logical written and oral reports, correspondence, policies, procedures, and other written materials. - > Read and understand technical drawings and specifications. - ➤ Perform mathematical computations with precision. - Make sound, independent decisions within established policy and procedural guidelines. - Organize and prioritize a variety of projects and multiple tasks in an effective and timely manner; organize own work, set priorities, and meet critical time deadlines. - ➤ Operate modern office equipment including computer equipment and specialized software applications programs. - > Use English effectively to communicate in person, over the telephone, and in writing. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.
+- Administer complex, technical, and sensitive engineering, construction, and related programs in an independent and cooperative manner. - > Recommend and implement goals, objectives, and practices for providing effective and efficient services. - > Evaluate and develop improvements in operations, procedures, policies, or methods. - Research, analyze, and evaluate new service delivery methods, procedures, and techniques. - Interpret and explain engineering and construction projects and programs to the general public; identify and respond to issues and concerns of the public, District staff, Board of Directors, and Board Committees. - > Develop, track, and manage project budgets and identify cost control strategies. - Assess, monitor, and report environmental impact on and of various District programs and services. - Analyze technical data to determine project requirements and translate technical specifications in laymen's terms. - Conduct complex research projects, evaluate alternatives, and make sound recommendations. - Read, interpret, apply, and explain technical written material and complex Federal, State, and local policies, procedures, laws, regulations, ordinances, and District policies and procedures.

+- ➤ Effectively represent the department and the District in meetings with governmental agencies, community groups, and various business, professional, and regulatory organizations and individuals. - > Develop critical path or project flow diagrams. - ➤ Coordinate assigned activities with other District departments and agencies as required. - > Direct the work of contract consultants. - > Prepare and present clear, concise, and logical written and oral reports, correspondence, policies, procedures, and other written materials. - ➤ Read and understand technical drawings and specifications; detect flaws in design, construction methods and materials to ensure compliance with contract plans and specifications, permits, codes, regulations and laws. - > Perform mathematical computations with precision. - Make sound, independent decisions within established policy and procedural guidelines. - Organize and prioritize a variety of projects and multiple tasks in an effective and timely manner; organize own work, set priorities, and meet critical time deadlines. - > Operate modern office equipment including computer equipment and specialized software applications programs. - ➤ Use English effectively to communicate in person, over the telephone, and in writing. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work. - ➤ Effectively supervise and train staff in areas related to capital projects.